ramon-cortes/pacmen/README.md

 ### Installation

-Images are pulled from a relative folder */images*
+Images are pulled from a sub directory */images*